Rodedrengen/Testrep/README.md

 My own personal `UserCommands.ahk` file is huge, but it is tailored to the things I do everyday and would not be much use for anybody else.

 ##### How to write your own commands
-The variable `Pedersen` contains your text from the input field.
+The variable `input` contains your text from the input field.

 The first thing to do is often to hide the GUI and reset the input field.
 Do this by calling `gui_destroy()`.

 After that, you can run any normal AHK block of code.
 If for example you have some program you use all the time, you can create a shortcut to that program by

-    else if Pedersen = prog
+    else if input = prog
     {
         gui_destroy()
         run "C:\Program Files\Company\That awesome program.exe"